rammib1/quintype-node-components/README.md

 This component starts with a set of stories, and then provides a load more button.
 This calls out to `/api/v1/stories` with the properties passed via the `params` prop.
 The stories are concatenated with the stories in `props.data.stories`, and the contents of `props.data` are passed to the rendered template.

+It can accept an alternate `api` as a prop as well as `apiResponseTransformer` which can be used to tranformer the api response before being passed to the `template`.

 ```javascript
 import { LoadMoreStoriesBase } from '@quintype/components';